 Personal information is anything that can be used to identify you.
-For example, it can include your name, date of birth, email address, postal address and telephone number, as well as information relating to your health or personal circumstances.We collect personal data from you when you ask us to send you publications or newsletters, order products and services from us, make a donation to us, fundraise on our behalf, or otherwise give us personal information, or when a friend or colleague suggests that we send you details about the hospice or an invitation to one of our events.
+For example, it can include your name, date of birth, email address, postal address and telephone number, as well as information relating to your health or personal circumstances.We collect personal data from you when you ask us to send you publications or newsletters, order products and services from us, make a donation to us, fundraise on our behalf, and sign up for events.

 How we use your information

-- We use your data for internal administrative purposes (for example to send you thank you letters, event tickets, remind you when your lottery subscription is due, and to send you the St Luke’s newsletter)
+We use your data for internal administrative purposes (for example to send you thank you letters, event tickets, remind you when your lottery subscription is due).

-- We use your personal information look into, and respond to any queries or complaints that you may have.
+We use your personal information to look into, and respond to any queries or complaints that you may have.

-We will never sell your details to, or share them with any other organisations
+We will never sell or share your details to any other organisations for marketing

 How we make sure that your information is accurate and complete

-Once a year we check your data against publically available sources (for example Royal Mail records, records of deaths) to make sure that is correct and complete and to eliminate any errors (for example errors due to handwriting on a form being misread, incomplete or missing postcodes or telephone numbers, changes of address or telephone number).
+Once a year we check your data against publicly available sources (Royal Mail, Experian, Equifax records and records of deaths) to make sure that is correct and complete and to eliminate any errors (for example errors due to handwriting on a form being misread, incomplete or missing postcodes or incorrect telephone numbers).

 For more detail about data privacy on the St Luke’s Hospice website please go to http://www.stlukes-hospice.org/cookie-policy page.
 This page also includes instructions on how to disable cookies if you don’t want them to be used.